YeonSphere/Nexus/README.md

-# Nexus Browser
+# Vaelix

-A high-performance web browser written entirely in Seoggi.
+A next-generation system architecture.

+## About

 ## Core Features